A Rather Weak 'Attempt' To Defend

 claim otherwise.

-Here is what I added on this in
+Here is what I added

-Essay Seven Part One:
+Essay Seven Part One on this:

 The boiling water example is one